Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- He also has 203 rushing yards on 40 carries with five touchdowns, averaging 12.7 yards per game.
+- He has added 203 rushing yards (12.7 ypg) on 40 carries while scoring five touchdowns on the ground.

+- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the football 43.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Darnold's matchup with the Buccaneers.